tardisgo/tardisgo/README.md

 - Add command line flags to control options
 - Publish more explanation and documentation
 - Move more of the runtime into Go (rather than Haxe) to make it more portable
-- Implement other target languages
+- Implement other target languages...

 If you would like to get involved in helping the project to advance, that would be wonderful.
 However, please contact [Elliott](https://github.com/elliott5) or discuss your plans in the [tardisgo](https://groups.google.com/d/forum/tardisgo) forum before writing any substantial amounts of code to avoid any conflicts.